MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ::: moniker range="sc-vmm-2022"

-To enable IPv6, while onboarding Gateway service, select **Enable IPv6** checkbox and select the IPv6 GRE VIP subnet that you've created previously.
+To enable IPv6, while onboarding Gateway service, select the **Enable IPv6** checkbox and select the IPv6 GRE VIP subnet that you created previously.
 Also, select public IPv6 pool and provide the public IPv6 address.

  ::: moniker-end

-This example uses the generation 2 template.
+This example uses the Generation 2 template.

 1. Select the **EdgeServiceTemplate Generation2.xml** service template, and select **Configure Deployment**.
-2. Type a **Name**, and choose a destination for the service instance.
+2. Enter a **Name**, and choose a destination for the service instance.
 The destination must map to a host group that contains the hosts configured previously for gateway deployment.
 3. In **Network Settings**, map the management network to the management VM network.

     > [!NOTE]